francois-roseberry/monopoly-js/README.md

 Scroll down for demo

-Implementation of the Monopoly game in javascript, rendering done with D3
+Implementation of the Monopoly game in frontend-only javascript, rendering done with D3.
+Being a frontend only app, it allows me to deploy it to github pages to have a demo ready for you.

 Not quite yet a complete Monopoly game, right now players alternate, roll the dice, buy and trade properties and pay rents (and eventually go bankrupt).
 The main game flow is operational, from the beginning to the end.